1965 Minnesota Twins season

+The 1965 Minnesota Twins season was the 5th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 5th season at Metropolitan Stadium and the 65th overall in the American League.

-The 1965 Minnesota Twins won the 1965 American League pennant with a 102–60 record.
+The Twins won the 1965 American League pennant with a 102–60 record.
 It was the team's first pennant since moving to Minnesota, and the 102 wins is a team record.

 Regular season

 On April 27, in addition to being the game's winning pitcher, Camilo Pascual hit a grand slam in the first inning – the second of his career.
 The Detroit Tigers' Dizzy Trout is the only pitcher to have done that before.

 The Twins spent much of the summer in a race for first with the Baltimore Orioles.
 On July 1, however, the Twins took first place and kept it, ultimately winning the pennant by seven games.

 Six Twins made the All-Star Game (which was played in the Twins' home park, Metropolitan Stadium).
 First baseman Harmon Killebrew, shortstop Zoilo Versalles, outfielders Tony Oliva and Jimmie Hall, catcher Earl Battey, and pitcher Mudcat Grant all appeared in the game.

 On September 26 at D.C.
 Stadium in Washington, D.C. – the city the Twins franchise called home until 1961 — the Twins beat the Washington Senators 2–1 to clinch the pennant.
 Jim Kaat was the winning pitcher.

 Overall, 1,463,258 fans attended Twins games, the highest total in the American League.
 During the season, the Twins played in front of their largest crowd ever (71,245 at Yankee Stadium on June 20) and their smallest crowd ever (537 at home, September 20).